What is a CEO’s most important task?

 The things I have mentioned so far are certainly important tasks for you who are heading an organisation and wanting to develop it.
 But in order for the measures to deliver the maximum effect they are built on a basic premise.
 Therefore I’m going to return to the answer to the introductory question about your most important task.
 Lately, I have been working with leadership development in an organisation where every manager I have met so far has impressed me.
 They have tested me with their keen analytical ability, and our relationship is characterised by a sense of curiosity and humility.
 We make plans where we are mutually dependent and they stick to their commitments.
 If you are familiar with occupational psychology research you notice we are talking about people who are good at problem-solving, who are agreeable, extravert and conscientious.
 Is it a coincidence that everyone has those characteristics?
 Obviously not.
 Top management has realised the importance of implementing functional processes for recruitment and selection.

-Let me finish off by quoting myself from the guide I linked to above.
+Let me finish off by quoting myself from the guide I talked about above.
 Putting a process in place to ensure you find the right people for leadership roles is perhaps the single most strategic organisational development initiative you will ever make.
 Being the mild-mannered psychologist I am, I don’t intend to stare you out, but I’m obviously curious whether you agree with me or not.
-Please feel free to comment.
+Please let me know.

 The clients who reach out to me are managing directors, management teams, and executives who want to realise the potential in their organisations and accomplish extraordinary results.
 They reach out to me because of my ability to transform individuals, teams, and organisations.